chiwalfrm/v4dydxexamples/v4dydxcalculatepnl/README.md

 **Instructions**

 1. Run ```v4dydxget_all_fills3.py``` with the dYdXChain address, the market, and the starting block number to get all fills for that market from that block number to now.
 Send the output to a file.
+You use the starting block number to limit the number of records it has to pull from API, but you can also use 0 to get ALL records.

 ```python3 v4dydxget_all_fills3.py dydx1c280kjc2m5384mlzgf32wm4qxkmuqak9td0290 BTC-USD 58412676 > /tmp/transactions.csv```